Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 - OpenShift (not yet tested (Please create an issue if you need help))
 - See [required resources](#required-resources)

-Even though this HELM chart makes deploying the solution on Kubernetes/OpenShift much easier, extensive knowledge about Kubernetes/OpenShift and Helm is mandatory.
+Even though this Helm chart makes deploying the solution on Kubernetes/OpenShift much easier, extensive knowledge about Kubernetes/OpenShift and Helm is mandatory.
 You must be familiar with:
 - Concepts of Helm, How to create a Helm-Chart, Install & Upgrade